This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 3.

-If the Import Data button is not active, a user with Data Admin permission needs to create the import script.
+If the Import Data button is not active, a user with Data Admin permission must create the import script.
 See Create an Import Script.

 4.